top of page

 Curl Products

-1. ✓Olaplex No. 6 (click here to buy) *Vegan and cruelty free.* Wait, didn't you just read this?
+1. ✓Olaplex No. 6 (click here to buy) *Vegan and cruelty free.* Wait, didn't you just read this product?
 Why yes, yes, you did.
 Olaplex part 6 smooths my curls out without being crunchy or heavy, smells absolutely heavenly.

 2. ✓Olaplex No. 7 (click here to buy) *Vegan and cruelty free.*If you're hooked on hair oils of any type, dump them.
 This is the only one that you'll ever need again.
 It's super light weight, water soluble (it rinses out with water and doesn't cause heaviness or buildup), and it doesn't stain hair (despite its gold color, it doesn't even stain platinum!
 I tried a 30 day submersion test.)
 RIP though, it's also priced like liquid gold at $28 for 1oz.